Basic syntax from speech: Spontaneous concatenation in unsupervised deep neural networks: Introduction

-As our model of learning we adopt ciwGAN and fiwGAN \citep{begusCiw} which model language as informative imitation, feature several advantages over competing computational model, and represent one of the closest approximations of human language learning using deep neural networks.
 The sounds of human speech are a measurable, physical property, but they also encode abstract linguistic information such as syntactic, phonological, morphological, and semantic properties.
 It has been shown that the model learns symbolic-like rule-like linguistic representations from raw speech \citep{begusCiw,begus2020identity,begus19,begusLocal} which illustrates that discrete mental representational units can emerge from continuous physical properties such as sound in deep neural networks.
 The model features several aspects of human spoken language learning that other models lack: learning by imitation, learning through the production-perception loop, and communicative intent.

 Prior models of human syntax are predominantly text-based and mostly lack explicit mechanisms that can be directly paralleled to language processing in the human brain.
 Hearing human learners, however, acquire syntax from acoustic inputs and process it with biological neural mechanisms.
 Few studies model syntax from speech with artificial neural networks.
 Previous work has shown that speech-trained models can feature syntactic representations, but the models featured specific syntactic mechanisms \citep{lai23} or were pre-trained \citep{singla22}.
-These architectures do not model the emergence of syntax.
+These architectures do not model the emergence of syntax spontaneously.